PluribusDigital/pluribusdigital-com/content/join/interview.md

 Hiring people who are a great culture add and technical skill fit is hard.
 No interview structure is perfect.
 We strive to balance the following principles:

 * _Set a high bar for skills and aptitude._ We support important missions.
-The work demands a level of existing skill plus the aptitude and curiousity to learn.
+The work demands a level of existing skill plus the aptitude and curiosity to learn.
-* _Seek culture add._ Great candidates will enrich our company culture, adding unique perspectives, knowlege, background, and skills.
+* _Seek culture add._ Great candidates will enrich our company culture, adding unique perspectives, knowledge, background, and skills.
 Any candidates must be comfortable working in a diverse and respectful environment.
 * _Respect candidate's time._ It would be great to spend many hours and days in the process, but that's not feasible.
 We can't expect candidates to spend excessive time on homework (something short is OK).
 * _Avoid/counteract bias._ Humans bring bias by default.
 We try our best to be conscious of any bias and counteract/check it.